Team-BHP > Technical Stuff > DIY - Do it yourself

 Changing the oil in my SCross 1.6 is rather cumbersome.
 To access the oil filter, one needs to remove the driver side front wheel.
 Whereas for the 1.3 DDiS, pretty much simple, pop the hood and its there right on the top next to the head.

-rakesh_r is online now (3) Thanks
+rakesh_r is offline (3) Thanks

 Old 18th January 2021, 05:20 #12